pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 Propensity scores are often synonymous with the technique of propensity score matching.
 We will not be covering this topic.
 It is a natural extension of propensity score modelling but to our mind introduces complexity through the requirements around matching algorithms and information loss with reduced sample size.
 :::

+### The Structure of the Presentation

+Below we'll see a number of examples of non-parametric approaches to the estimation of causal effects.
+Some of these methods will work well, and others will mislead us.
+Throughout we will demonstrate how these methods serve as tools for imposing stricter and stricter assumptions on our inferential framework.

+- Appplicaion of Propensity Scores to Selection Effect Bias
+    - NHEFS data
+- Application of Propensity Scores to Selection Effect Bias
+    - Health Expenditure Data
+- Application of Debiased/Double ML to estimate ATE
+- Application of Mediation Analysis to estimate Direct and Indirect Effects

+These escalating set of assumptions required to warrant causal inference under different threats of confounding shed light on the process of inference as a whole.

 +++

 ## NHEFS Data